-- 1. The financial statements, comprising the statement of profit or loss and other comprehensive income, statement of financial position, statement of cash flows, statement of changes in funds, and accompanying notes, are in accordance with the ACNC Act 2012 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements and the ACNC Regulations 2013; and - b. give a true and fair view of the entity's financial position as at 31 December 2021 and of its performance for the period ended on that date. - 2.
+- 1. The financial statements, comprising the statement of profit or loss and other comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity, and accompanying notes, are in accordance with the ACNC Act 2012 and: - a. comply with Australian Accounting Standards Simplified Disclosures applicable to the Association; and - b. give a true and fair view of the Association's financial position as at 31 December 2022 and of its performance for the period ended on that date. - 2.
 In the directors'/responsible entity's opinion, there are reasonable grounds to believe that the entity will be able to pay its debts as and when they become due and payable.